A gift to gie us

 Perhaps that is the common thread.
 We storm Heaven for an external reality to verify our own, and failing that, try again.
 A journal would be internal.
 A faith would be eternal.
 A blog replaces them as an activity which is meritorious (particularly if you’re good at it) without being significant.

-It seems like selling reality short
+It seems like selling reality short, put that way.

 0 Comments: